NS-cross-save-games/ns-cross-save-games.github.io/index.md

 ---
 layout: default
-title: NS Cross Save Games
-description: Nintendo Switch Cross Save Games
+title: Nintendo Switch Cross Save Games
 ---

 This webpage lists a series of Nintendo Switch games **compatible with cross-platform save** files (cross save).
 Some of them achieve official support through mechanisms like cloud saves, while others have compatible save files but lack implementation from the developers